Programie/Website/src/main/resources/projects/xpdispenser/index.md

 ## Permissions

-Currently, there is only one permission available: `xpdispenser` (Default: everyone)
+Currently, there is only one permission available which controls whether a player is allowed to use this plugin: `xpdispenser` (Default: everyone)

 ## How to use it?